knokko/GLGui3/README.md

 # GLGui3
 The sub library for my Gui library that is required for using Gui with lwjgl 3

+# Archived
+This repository is archived beacuse my Gui library is now also archived.

+# Installation
 The easiest way to use this library is by downloading 'GLGui3 standalone.jar' and adding it to your build path.
 That jar contains Gui,GLGui3,lwjgl,lwjgl-glfw and lwjgl-opengl.
 If you do that, you will have the entire build path ready.